Trajectory-Constrained Deep Latent Visual Attention for Improved Local Planning in Presence of Heterogeneous Terrain: Approach

 \subsection{Model Optimization}

-For optimization by gradient descent, the maximum likelihood objective of Eq.~\ref{eq:prob_representation} is converted to a concrete loss by considering that observed events may either be drawn from discrete distributions, resulting in cross-entropy loss ($L_\mathrm{disc.task}$), or be continuous quantities, in which case we assume a Gaussian distribution resulting in the mean-squared error loss ($L_\mathrm{cont.task}$).
-A final loss term $L_\mathrm{attn}$ is added to constrain predicted attention positions to follow observed vehicle trajectories during training, as described in section~\ref{sec:approach_attention_mask_creation}.
+The maximum likelihood objective of Eq.~\ref{eq:prob_representation} is converted to a concrete loss over training trajectory samples (having empirical dataset distribution described by $p_{\Ds}$) by considering that observed events may either be discrete or continuous quantities, resulting in a cross-entropy loss $L_\mathrm{disc.task}$ or squared error loss $L_\mathrm{cont.task}$ (since a Gaussian distribution is assumed in this case) respectively.
+A final loss term $L_\mathrm{attn}$ is added to constrain predicted attention positions to follow vehicle trajectories, as discussed in section~\ref{sec:approach_attention_mask_creation}.